Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/01 Mods - Armor - New/Expanded Armor Pack [Jack-It]/readme.txt

 -Loner NBC Ranger: torso protection nerfed from Berill to Sunrise level, but buffed head protection from none to respirator level.
 -Loner PS5 variants: torso protection nerfed from radsuit to PS5 level, and head protection buffed from battle helmet to either respirator level except for the Wayfarer variant.
 -Loner SKAT Strider: head protection nerfed from battle helmet to respirator level.
 -Loner SKAT Knife: head protection buffed from none to battle helmet level.
+Removed camouflage effect (????).
 -Loner Radsuit Legend: buffed to the same protection level as vanilla radsuit variants.
 -Trenchcoat Scar: head protection buffed from none to respirator level.
 -ISG LCS Operator: torso protection nerfed from SKAT to Berill level, but head protection buffed from none to battle helm level.
+Reduced camouflage effect by a quarter of the original.
 -ISG Radsuit Ghost: added to the NPC spawn pool.
+Reduced camouflage effect by a quarter of the original.
 -Merc PS5 Wolfhound: head protection buffed to exohelm level.
 Upgrade icon coordinates fixed.

 Includes integration for: